 2020 was a year of extreme change.
 Not only personally but for the entire world.
-My son and myself are fortunate to have secure jobs.
+My son Remington and myself are fortunate to have secure jobs.
 We are truly grateful.

 In January I semi-retired and started a different job.
 I don't believe I am quite into the swing of having a couple extra days off...but I do know how to "not be doing something all the time"!
 I've enjoyed creating more artwork, reading and spending time with the critters.

-With me, working part-time, we knew we could add an addition to the family and brought Valor a 12-week old chocolate Lab home.
-We look back and sometimes wonder what we were thinking when in May we brought Banner an eight week old Brittany Spaniel home to keep "Val" company.
+With working part-time, we knew we could add an addition to the family and brought Valor a 12-week old chocolate Lab home.
+We look back and sometimes wonder what we were thinking when in May we brought Banner an eight week old Brittany home to keep "Val" company.

 As for the rest of our little homestead; we added 30 more laying chickens, raised 75 broiler chickens and 5 litters of meat rabbit.
-Pixi has been a single spoiled horse since Chiree was loaned out to a young women, early spring.
+Pixi has been a single spoiled horse since Chiree was leased out to a young women, early this spring.
 Chiree is coming back this weekend to retire.

 We expanded and added raised beds to our garden area, planted 8 more apple trees and had an extremely fruitful harvest with the Sand Cherries.
 We now have some lovely jelly to last the winter.
-The potatoes did extremely well and we were able to donate to the Food Shelf.
+The potatoes and squash did extremely well and we were able to donate to the Food Shelf.
 Our Elderberry provided ample berries for a good supply of not only extract for immune building but also jelly.

 Merry Christmas and Happy New Year!

 Terri, Remington, Valor and Banner